OllisGit/OctoPrint-DisplayLayerProgress/README.md

 **But 1.16.0 works together with the**
 - Plugin "Ultimaker Format Package"
-- Lagre files
+- Large files
-- and shared upload folder
+- Shared upload folder

 **If you need "autoprint" and not the mentioned plugin, large files, etc., then use Version 1.15.0:**